Multi-GI 5 Reviews: The right probiotic blend for you?

 A meta-analysis of lactobacillus plantarum studies reveals that this probiotic can inhibit the immune system's reactivity to allergens, reducing incidences of contact dermatitis and adverse reactions to dust.
 It can simultaneously enhance the function of anti-inflammatory immune factors and help maintain immune homeostasis.

-Gut Health Blend (433 mg)
+Gut Health Blend

-Fermented L-Glutamine
+Fermented L-glutamine

 Several studies show that glutamine can alleviate IBS symptoms at relatively low doses.
-It's potent in conjunction with a low-FODMAP diet, with reductions in IBS severity in as much as 88% of trial participants.
+It's potent in conjunction with a low-FODMAP diet, with reductions in IBS severity in as many as 88% of trial participants.

-Black Pepper Extract (fruit)
+Black pepper extract (fruit)

-Supplement companies often include black pepper extract in their products because it can increase the bioavailability of the supplement's other ingredients.
+Supplement companies often include black pepper extract in their products because it can increase the bioavailability of a supplement's other ingredients.
 That means your body should absorb more of what a supplement offers when black pepper is present.

-Berberine Hydrochloride
+Berberine hydrochloride

-Prebiotic fiber (37.64 mg)
+Prebiotic fiber

 Prebiotics exist to feed probiotics.
-They're fibrous and indigestible by the acid in a human stomach.
+They're fibrous and indigestible by the acid in the human stomach.
 That allows them to travel to the small intestines, where bacteria can use them as a food source.

-What the Multi GI 5 label refers to as a prebiotic blend is a single ingredient: oligosaccharides.
+What the Multi-GI 5 label refers to as a prebiotic blend is a single ingredient: oligosaccharides.
 These come in the form of inulin the company derives from chicory root.
 This is where consumers with FODMAP sensitivities need to be careful, as oligosaccharides can contribute to digestive issues.

 Understanding probiotic strains